Zoulou95/Projet-Info4-CY-MI5A/README.md

 │   ├── 📄 userpage_security.html
 │   ├── 🎨 admin_panel_style.css
 │   ├── 🎨 advanced_search_style.css
+│   ├── 🎨 base_style.css
 │   ├── 🎨 search_style.css
 │   ├── 🎨 userpage_security_style.css
 │   ├── 🎨 userpage_style.css
+├── 📂 tests
+│   ├── 🖼️ screenshots
+├── 📄 CyLanta_Charte_Graphique.pdf
+├── 📄 homepage.html
+├── 📄 Rapport_Projet_Info_P2MI5-A.pdf
 ```

 ## Overview

+- `base_style.css` is the default style sheet for all other pages: it defines their structure and the style of the navigation bar and footers.

+- `presentation_travel_style.css` is the default style sheet for all presentation pages located in `/destination`.

 - The page `homepage.html` is the default home page when you arrive on the website.
 It contains the website presentation and redirects to more specific search pages.
 It contains a registration form and an account creation form.